Quite recently HellBound Bloggers (HBB) was revamped with SwiftTheme and we also installed a CDN called MaxCDN to add more power to it.

 That’s it.
 MaxCDN is successfully configured on your WordPress blog.
 You can also implement the same steps on other platforms but you’ll have some plugin (here we used W3 Total Cache) to integrate that.

 To know more about MaxCDN, how it works and more importantly how it benefits your blog, you can see this video.

-If you have any difficulties in configuring, do comment below and we’ll try our best to help you out.
+If you have any difficulties to setup MaxCDN on WordPress blog, do comment below and we’ll try our best to help you out.

 Hosting Problem?
 Domain Name not configuring properly?
 You can connect with HostLater Facebook group to interact with experts there.
 We also share hosting and domain name promo codes often.